 "1979" (Mellon Collie and the Infinite Sadness, 1995)

 Although the album's producer originally pushed to drop "1979" from Mellon Collie, Corgan reportedly took the song from a couple chord changes and a wordless melody to its final form in just four hours after being told it wasn't good enough to make album's cut.

 "Zero" (Mellon Collie and the Infinite Sadness, 1995)

-Another one of the slew of hits from their diamond-certified album, "Zero" is a quintessential Pumpkins tune.
+One of many hits from their diamond-certified album, "Zero" is a quintessential Pumpkins tune.
 It's got it all with hard-hitting riffs, thoughtful lyrics and Corgan's distinctly abrasive singing style.
 'Nuff said.

 "Tonight, Tonight" (Mellon Collie and the Infinite Sadness, 1995)

 Accompanied by a wonderfully trippy video, this song is perhaps one of the best examples of Corgan's versatility as a songwriter.
-An easy-listening melody and noticeably less edgy vocal performance make it worth listening to more than a couple times.
+An easy-listening melody and noticeably softer vocal performance make it worth listening to more than once.

 "Mayonaise" (Siamese Dream, 1993)

-Again with the strange song titles, the whistling guitar melody in the song's intro gives way to yet another awesome riff that you can't help but rock out to.
+Again with the strange song titles, the whistling guitar melody in the song's intro gives way to yet another awesome riff that warrants some serious head banging..